Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 - Else and If statments and how to use them with conditions
 - Learned proper indentation and syntax error how they occur and what to look out for.
 - Built my very first Akinator 🧞‍♂️ style game with 'if' statements

+## Day 6 - What the Elif 🧝🏽

+- Learned about the elif statment
+- Did a bit more creating more like a mini login form where users are asked about they username or name and password.
+-